-- (a) is to order that the review, or any part of the review, of a reviewable decision made under this Act is to be held in public or only partly in private if the Regulator requests it; and - (b) may, on its own motion or on the application of the applicant for the review, order that the review, or any part of the review, of a reviewable decision made under this Act is to be held in public or only partly in private if satisfied that it is desirable to do so. - (5) Without limiting an order under subsection (4)(a) or (b), such an order may specify the persons who may or may not be present at the review, or any part of the review, of a reviewable decision made under this Act. - (6) The Magistrates Court (Administrative Appeals Division) - (a) is to revoke or amend an order made under subsection (4)(a) if the Regulator so requests; and - (b) may, on its own motion or on the application of the applicant for the review, revoke or amend an order made under subsection (4)(b). - (7) In hearing and determining an application for a review made under subsection (2)(a) and in giving its reasons for that decision, the Magistrates Court (Administrative Appeals
+Part 7 - Review of Decisions is to order that the review, or any part of (a) the review, of a reviewable decision made under this Act is to be held in public or only partly in private if the Regulator requests it; and (b) may, on its own motion or on the application of the applicant for the review, order that the review, or any part of the review, of a reviewable decision made under this Act is to be held in public or only partly in private if satisfied that it is desirable to do so.
+Without limiting order under (5) an subsection (4)(a) or (b), such an order may specify the persons who may or may not be present at the review, or any part of the review, of a reviewable decision made under this Act.
+(6)The Magistrates Court (Administrative Appeals Division) - (a) is to revoke or amend an order made

+- (a) is to revoke or amend an order made under subsection (4)(a) if the Regulator so requests; and - (b) may, on its own motion or on the application of the applicant for the review, revoke or amend an order made under subsection (4)(b). - (7) In hearing and determining an application for a review made under subsection (2)(a) and in giving its reasons for that decision, the Magistrates Court (Administrative Appeals